Derek Lin

+Lin taught walk-in classes on Tao philosophy from 1998 to 2018.
+He continues teaching virtual classes, free to the public, through video conferencing and YouTube channel.

 Lin translated the Tao Te Ching and annotated it.
 His translation is published by Skylight Paths Publishing in 2006.

 Lin is also the author of four books published by the Tarcher imprint of the Penguin Group: The Tao of Daily life, The Tao of Success, The Tao of Joy Every Day and The Tao of Happiness, as well as two independently published books: The Tao of Wisdom and The Tao of Tranquility.
+All six of these books offer audiobook editions read by professional narrators.

+Two of Lin's books have been translated into multiple languages: